Stars and Celebrities: A Network Creation Game

-When $\alpha < \wM$, let $u$ be a vertex with $w_u=\wM$ and let $S_n$ be a star graph on $n$ vertices in which the center is $u$.
-Let us show that $S_n$ is a \NE graph.

-Consider the strategy profile $S$ in which $S_{u}=\emptyset$ and $S_v=\{u\}$, for any $v\in V$ different from $u$, in which the center is the vertex with maximum weight.
+When $\alpha < \wM$, let $u$ be a vertex with $w_u=\wM$ and let $ST_n$ be a star graph with $n$ vertexes in which the center is $u$, let us show that $ST_n$ is a \NE graph.
+Consider the strategy profile $S$ in which $S_{u}=\emptyset$ and $S_v=\{u\}$, for any $v\in V$ different from $u$.
+Observe that the center $u$ is a vertex with maximum weight.
 As $\beta >1$ no player will get a cost decrease by connecting to more players.
 Furthermore, for $u\neq v$, $w_v+\alpha < w_v + \wM < W$.
 Thus $\alpha < W-w_v$ and $v$ will not get any benefit by deleting the actual connection.
 The only remaining possibility is to reconnect to another vertex, but in such a case the cost cannot decrease.
-Therefore $S_n$ is a \NE graph.
-Notice that in this case $I_n$ can not be a \NE, every player $u$ has incentive to connect with any other player $v$ such that $w_v=\wM$.
+Therefore, $ST_n$ is a \NE graph.
+Notice that in this case $I_n$ can not be a \NE, as every player $u$ has incentive to connect with any other player $v$ such that $w_v=\wM$. \end{proof}